wesley44354/wesley44354/README.md

-### Olá! eu sou o Wesley Alves
+### Hello!
+Am i Wesley Alves

-- 🔭 Today I work with Games and front-end
+- 🔭 Today I work with Games and Mobile developer
-- 🌱 Studying C# and .Net
+- 🌱 Studying to be a full stack developer

 <div align="center">
   <a href="https://github.com/wesley44354">